zombieyang/sd-ppp/readme.md

     ![cmanager](doc/image/comfymanager.png)

 2. install Photoshop plugin
-    1. by CXX:
+    1. by CCX:
         1. download `http://<your-comfy-url>/extensions/sd-ppp/sd-ppp_PS.ccx`.
         2. double click the `.ccx` file.
-Or place it into photoshop's plugin directory.
+Or place it into Photoshop's plugin directory.
     2. by UXP develop Tool (you can debug the code this way):
         1. clone this repository
-        2. [optionnal] run `npm install` and `npm build` in `photoshop` directory. (if you want to debug or modify the code)
+        2. [optional] Run `npm install` and `npm build` in `photoshop` directory. (if you want to debug or modify the code)
         3. click `Add Plugin` in UXP Develop Tool by selecting `photoshop/dist/manifest.json`.

 3. connect to comfyUI in Photoshop